Before Message Time Plus

 Build engagement and help prepare children to read and understand the message you are going to write by offering them some specific supports.

 Some supports you will want to offer include words and phrases that will appear in your writing.
 Review your weekly high frequency words and the vocabulary that you intentionally embedded in your writing piece.
 Explain the context for your writing.
 How did you come up with your idea?
 What decisions did you make as a writer when planning your piece?
 Importantly, let them know what you want them to learn.
 Ask them to think about or look for an element related to your primary literacy objective while you write.
 Supporting children in these ways will help in all areas of language development; listening, speaking, reading, and writing!

 High Frequency Words

-Additionally, English Language Learners’ ability to acquire sight words depends heavily on their oral language proficiency.
-If students do not have the word in their oral vocabulary, it will be more challenging for them to learn the sight word.
+Additionally, English language learners’ ability to acquire sight words depends heavily on their oral language proficiency.
+If children do not have the word in their oral vocabulary, it will be more challenging for them to learn the sight word.
 Therefore, it is crucial that sight words are explicitly taught.

 This is a list of commonly used words in English ranked in order of frequency.

 This list includes the most common 220 words encountered in children's books.